 If a dose is missed, patients should be advised to administer the dose as soon as they remember, unless the next scheduled dose is the next day, in which case the missed dose should be skipped.
 Patients should continue to inject the medicine on their usual day(s).
 If a patient does not remember until the day that the next injection is due, instruct the patient not to take a double dose.

 Pediatric use

-Etanercept (Enbrel) has not been studied in children <2 years of age (see section 4.1 Therapeutic Indications).
-For pediatric specific safety information concerning malignancies and vaccinations, see sections 4.4 Special Warnings and Precautions for Use and 4.8 Undesirable Effects.
+Enbrel has not been studied in children <2 years of age (see section 4.1).
+For pediatric specific safety information concerning malignancies and vaccinations, see sections 4.4 and 4.8.

-4.3 Contraindications
+4.3.
+Contraindications